Louisiana Labor Laws

 Employees in Louisiana are entitled to the following types of leaves:

-• Family and Medical Leave: Louisiana employees may take up to 12 weeks of unpaid leave within a year for various reasons, such as caring for a sick family member, taking maternity/paternity leave, being unable to work due to illness, or managing household duties while a family member is on military duty.
-To be eligible for FMLA benefits, employees must have worked for their employer for at least a year, logged at least 1,250 work hours, and worked at a location with a minimum of 50 employees within 75 miles.
+• Family and Medical Leave: As per the federal Family and Medical Leave Act (FMLA), Louisiana employees may take up to 12 weeks of unpaid leave within a year for various reasons, such as caring for a sick family member, after the birth, adoption or foster care placement of a child, due to serious illness, or while a family member is on military duty.
+To be eligible for FMLA, employees must have worked for their employer for at least a year, logged at least 1,250 work hours, and worked at a location with a minimum of 50 employees within 75 miles.

 What Public Holidays are Observed in Louisiana?